Provider Setup Guide

 Epic Games

-OAuth 2.0 · Epic Developer PortalEpic Games uses OAuth 2.0 with PKCE — Oathwall handles the PKCE flow automatically.
-You only need a Client ID and Client Secret from the Epic Developer Portal.
+OAuth 2.0 · Epic Developer PortalEpic Account Services uses the standard OAuth 2.0 authorization code flow.
+You need a Client ID and Client Secret from the Epic Developer Portal, plus a configured Epic Account Services application.

 Required fields